-Aidiladha celebrations are never as grand and food-centric as Aidilfitri.
+Aidiladha celebrations has never been as grand and food-centric as Aidilfitri.
 Are Malaysian Muslims less appreciative of the Festival of the Sacrifice?

-A few months before Aidilfitri, most people are seen buying fabrics to be sent to tailors for a new pair of baju kurung and baju Melayu, while some choose to buy ready-to-wear pairs at least a month before, complete with a new set of curtains and furniture to celebrate the blessed day.
+A few months before Aidilfitri, most people are seen buying fabrics to be sent to the tailors to make a new pair of baju kurung and baju Melayu, while some choose to buy ready-to-wear pairs at least a month before, complete with a new set of curtains and furniture to celebrate the blessed day.

-But the similar views are not seen during Aidiladha.
+But the same is not seen during Aidiladha.

-Although the festival also begins with takbeer and a congregational prayer at the mosque, but the events leading up to the day and after it are completely different.
+Although the festival also begins with takbir and an early morning congregational prayer at the mosque, the events leading up to the day and after it are completely different.

-Preparation for Aidiladha however is less festive, other than looking for or purchasing four-legged animals to be sacrificed.
-Not everyone goes back home, and some even spend the day casually like any other normal days.
-A new baju raya is also not needed, recycling the same pair bought for Aidilfitri is enough.
+Preparations for Aidiladha however are less festive, other than looking for or purchasing four-legged animals for the sacrifice.
+Not everyone goes back home, and some even spend the day casually like any other days.
+A new baju raya is also not needed, recycling the same pair bought earlier for Aidilfitri is enough.

 The appreciation shown for Aidiladha is obviously lacking if compared to the one poured over Aidilfitri.